Sample Contracts for Consulting Services

 - Include a space for signatures.
 The final item of your contract should be an area where both parties can sign and date the contract.
 Without the signatures and dates, a contract is unlikely to be upheld in a court of law.

 If you need help understanding sample contracts for consulting services, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.